ArPiRobot/arpirobot.github.io/docs/setup/updating.md

 *For each update you should make sure to install the robot update to the robot and the development environment update on your development computer(s).
 If the same update version is not used on both there may be false errors detected on your computer, or errors on the robot that your computer did not know about.*

 ## Robot Updates
-After [downloading](../downloads.md) the Robot Update zip file to your computer, open the Deploy Tool.
+After [downloading](../downloads.md) the Update zip file to your computer, open the Deploy Tool.
 Connect your computer to the Robot's WiFi then click connect in the Deploy Tool.
 Once connected, select the updates tab, choose the downloaded update zip file, and apply the update to the robot using the deploy tool.

 ## Development Environment Updates
-After [downloading](../downloads.md) the Development Environment Update to your computer, extract the zip file.
-Once extracted there will be several files, including some install scripts (`install-win.bat`, `macos-install.command`, and `linux-install.sh`).
-If `pip3` is in your PATH and is for the correct python installation, just run the script.
-To use a different pip command edit the install script.
+After [downloading](../downloads.md) the Update zip to your computer, open VSCode and open a python file.
+Select the python version to update (bottom bar).
+Press `Ctrl+Shift+P` search ArPiRobot and select `Install ArPiRobot Update...`.
+Confirm the python version (prompt in lower right corner) then select the update in the open file dialog.
+Wait for the update to finish installing the reload the window when prompted.